 The UK has been one of the countries pioneering in this field, and STEM learning in the UK has been at the forefront of leading the next generation of students towards a more innovative and application-based curriculum.
 In recent years, a growing number of schools in the UK, with the rest of the world following suit, are taking up a STEM-based syllabus.
-These schools are focusing on training young students in tackling real-world problems using a scientific approach.
-Students are encouraged to think out-of-the-box and apply various new innovations to find an effective solution to complicated challenges.
+These schools are focused on training young students in tackling real-world problems using a scientific approach.
+Students are encouraged to think out of the box and apply various new innovations to find an effective solutions to complicated challenges.
 The problems we face, we are all affected by in society and thus the analytical and problem-solving skills of students are put to the test.

 There are a variety of STEM programmes in the UK, each of which uniquely targets the students’ curiosity, encouraging them to participate actively in finding solutions.
 Students are motivated to work in groups, put forward their ideas, and most importantly, learn while they work.

 STEM Summer Camps as an Effective Tool for Learning